SamanAtiq/specialization-explorer/Docs/USER_GUIDE.md

 ## Student View

-The student-facing interface is a chat assistant that helps users explore UBC Science specializations.
+The student-facing interface is a chat assistant that helps users explore UBC Faculty of Science specializations.

 ### Home Page